K-P-creator/DataGenPipeline/README.md

 ### Stage 2

+**Stage 2 has been deprecated**.
+I now will use perf timer and cycle counter for perf metrics.

 Interpolates a timer into the llvm bytecode to surround the main function.
 Timers will output to cout.

 ### Stage 3

 Runs the opt pass in data collection mode (Hot Loop Index == 0), and determines the number of loops.
 This pass will also serve to collect all of the features for each loop (except runtime).
 Output here is sent via cout.

 ### Stage 4